openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 -   **L4-5 TM,** collected data from July 1982-May 2012.
 -   **Sentinel 2 A+B** began operating in June 2015.

-Now SEPAL will load a preview of your data.
-By default it will show you where RGB band data is available.
+SEPAL will load a preview of your data.
+By default, it will show you where RGB band data is available.
 You can click on the RGB image at the bottom to choose from other combinations of bands or metadata.

--   When it is done, examine the preview to see how much data is available.
+When it is done, examine the preview to see how much data is available.
 For this example, coverage is good.
 However, in the future when you are creating your own mosaic, if there is not enough coverage of your AOI, you will need to adjust your parameters.
--   To do so, notice the five tabs in the lower right.
+To do so, notice the five tabs in the lower right.
 You can adjust the initial search parameters using the first three of these tabs (e.g. select :code:`Dat` to expand the date range).
--   The last two tabs are for :code:`Scene selection` and :code:`Composite`, which are more advanced filtering steps.
+The last two tabs are for :code:`Scene selection` and :code:`Composite`, which are more advanced filtering steps.
 We'll cover those now.

 .. figure:: ../_images/workflows/area_estimation/mosaic_preview.png
    :alt: A preview of your mosaic.